Decoding QR Codes for fun and profit

 • 5x5 modules boxes with 1 module in the center

-• Not present on smaller QR codes (version == 1)
+• Not present on the smallest QR code (version == 1)

 • The positions are dependent on QR version